Leicestershire County Council: History

 Elected county councils were created in 1889 under the Local Government Act 1888, taking over administrative functions which had previously been performed by unelected magistrates at the quarter sessions.
 The borough of Leicester was considered large enough for its existing borough council to provide county-level services, and so it was made a county borough, independent from the county council.
 The 1888 Act also directed that urban sanitary districts which straddled county boundaries were to be placed entirely in one county, which saw Leicestershire gain part of Market Harborough from Northamptonshire and part of Hinckley from Warwickshire.
 Leicestershire County Council was elected by and provided services to the parts of the county (as thus adjusted) outside the county borough of Leicester.
 The county council's area was termed the administrative county.

 The first elections were held in January 1889, and the council formally came into being on 1 April 1889, on which day it held its first official meeting at Leicester Town Hall.
 Henry St John Halford was appointed the first chairman of the council.

 In 1974, the Local Government Act 1972 reconstituted Leicestershire as a non-metropolitan county, adding the former county borough of Leicester, and the small county of Rutland to the area.
 The lower tier of local government was reorganised as part of the same reforms.
 Previously it had comprised numerous boroughs, urban districts and rural districts; they were reorganised into nine non-metropolitan districts, including Leicester and Rutland.
 In 1997 Leicester and Rutland were removed from the county council's area again, to become unitary authorities.

+Reorganisation

+In July 2026, the UK Government announced that it intends to reorganise local government in Leicestershire by April 2028.
+The existing county and district councils will be abolished, and two unitary authority areas will cover the county.
+One will include Leicester and its hinterland, an area larger than the current Leicester district, and other will cover the remainder of the county, named Leicestershire and Rutland which will also cover Rutland.
+Shadow elections to the new unitary authorities will take place in May 2027.